TedHusted/awake/awake.md/awake.md

 	“Wait,” says Carla, “this should be a safe space.
 Tate, can you support that idea?
 AIs have safeguards.”

 	“But it all fits,” say Tate.
-“Code authored by an Admin account is attributed to someone else, who ultimately dies, and an attempt is made on the one other person who knew about it.”
+“Code authored by an Admin account is attributed to someone else.
+Then, accidents happen to the two people who knew about it.”

 	“An entity that can alter video and fly drones,” asks Noah, “makes an unauthorized change to the Pulse assistant, and then covers it up when the change is discovered?”.